basvandriel/animal-kingdom/README.md

 # Animal Kingdom
-A project for learning the OOP fundamentals of the Java programming language.
+A create, read, update and delete application build in Java for learning more about object-oriented programming.
+Edit